ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-12. What are the limitations of PCA?
+Q. What are the limitations of PCA?

 <details><summary><b>Answer</b></summary>